newchuyalong/libgdx-learning/Scene2d.ui.md

 The Container class is equivalent to a Table with only a single child, but is more lightweight.
 Container has all of the constraints of a table cell and are useful for setting the size and alignment of a single widget.

+### <a id="Stack"></a>Stack ###

+Stack is a WidgetGroup that lays out each child to be the size of the stack.
+This is useful when it is necessary to have widgets stacked on top of each other.
+The first widget added to the stack is drawn on the bottom, and the last widget added is drawn on the top.

+### <a id="ScrollPane"></a>ScrollPane ###

+ScrollPane scrolls a child widget using scrollbars and/or mouse or touch dragging.
+Scrolling is automatically enabled when the widget is larger than the scroll pane.
+If the widget is smaller than the scroll pane in one direction, it is sized to the scroll pane in that direction.
+ScrollPane has many settings for if and how touches control scrolling, fading scrollbars, etc. ScrollPane has drawables for the background, horizontal scrollbar and knob, and vertical scrollbar and knob.
+If touches are enabled (the default), all the drawables are optional.

+The ScrollPane preferred width

+### <a id="SplitPane"></a>SplitPane ###

+SplitPane contains two widgets and is divided in two either horizontally or vertically.
+The user may resize the widgets with a draggable splitter.
+The child widgets are always sized to fill their half of the splitpane.
+SplitPane has a drawable for the draggable splitter.

+### <a id="Tree"></a>Tree ###

+Tree displays a hierarchy of nodes.
+Each node may have child nodes and can be expanded or collapsed.
+Each node has an actor, allowing complete flexibility over how each item is displayed.
+Tree has drawables for the plus and minus icons next to each node's actor.

 ### <a id="VerticalGroup"></a>VerticalGroup ###

 The VerticalGroup class is equivalent to a Table with only a single column, but is more lightweight.
 VerticalGroup allows widgets to be inserted in the middle and removed, while Table does not.